310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

               They said they chose it together, and that it’s definitely going to make me happy, or something…?

-              They told me not to open it right now, so I can’t wait to do that once I'm at home…♪
+              They told me not to open it right now, so I can’t wait to do that once I'm back at home…♪
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
             	{% bubble Midori %}
-              It's a football fish stuffed toy from Shinkai-senpai~♪ It's so cute and soft-looking…♪
+              It's a football fish plushie from Shinkai-senpai~♪ It's so cute and soft-looking…♪

               Hm?
 What did I get from Morisawa-senpai?

-              …He gave me a load of tokusatsu DVDs and said, "Do you like it?!"
+              …He gave me a load of tokusatsu DVDs and said, "Do you like it!?"

               …Why would he think I'd like this…?
 				{% endbubble %}